Skip to content

 ratatouille in a bowl with thyme

-Ratatouille is a classic French dish from the region of Provence.
-It consists of eggplant, onions, bell peppers, zucchini, tomatoes, garlic, and herbs that are quickly seared and then gently stewed.
-The result is a creamy, delicious mixture of fresh vegetables that serves as a wonderful main or side dish.
+Ratatouille (pronounced ra-ta-too-ee) is a classic French dish from the region of Provence.
+It combines eggplant, onions, bell peppers, zucchini, tomatoes, garlic, and herbs that are quickly seared and then gently stewed.
+The result is a delicious mixture of fresh vegetables that works great as a hearty main course or a versatile side dish.

 Ingredients and Substitutions